Answers to your questions about breast health screenings

 - Be prepared to complete a series of questions about your medical history

 - Inform your technologists if you have breast implants

 What to expect during a mammogram? - During your mammogram, your breasts will be compressed gently but firmly to provide a clear picture.
 This compression can be uncomfortable for some women but does not last very long.
 After your mammogram, you may have some skin discoloration due to the compression.
 This discoloration is temporary and normal.
 You can always speak to your technologists about any concerns you may have.

 Do I need a referral for a mammogram? - Screening mammograms for women 40 and older, do not require referrals.
 Diagnostic mammograms require a referral from your healthcare provider.
 Speak to your primary care provider (PCP) or women’s health professional (OB-GYN) for guidance on your specific needs.

 When and how is ultrasound used? - An ultrasound exam is used in conjunction with a mammogram for patients age 30 and older who may have a suspicious lump.
 The ultrasound will determine if the mammogram is showing a cystic or solid mass.
 Women younger than 30 are required to have an ultrasound exam rather than a mammogram to complete studies unless the radiologist decides it’s necessary to receive a mammogram.

 What if I don’t have insurance? - Many of our facilities have support from grant programs to help cover the cost of mammograms for those who are uninsured.
-Please call us to see if you quality:
+Please call us to see if you qualify:

-Greater Charlotte: 704-384-5250; en espanol: 704-384-8202
+- Greater Charlotte area: 704-384-5250; en espanol: 704-384-8202